Royal Society for the Conservation of Nature: Feynan Ecolodge

 Feynan Ecolodge was constructed in 2005 by renowned architect Ammar Khammash in Wadi Feynan at the western edge of the Dana Biosphere Reserve, the only reserve that includes four different bio-geographical zones of the country: Mediterranean, Irano-Turanian, Saharo Arabian and Sudanian penetration.
 Feynan Ecolodge is owned by the Royal Society for the Conservation of Nature and is the first of its kind in Jordan.

-Feynan Ecolodge was developed to provide economic opportunities for local communities and generate revenue for the conservation of Jordan's wild places.
-Feynan was also developed to provide a sustainable alternative to open cast copper mining as Wadi Feynan was historically one of the main copper mining hubs in the world and copper mining in Feynan is no longer economically viable and is environmentally disastrous.
-Feynan Lodge consists of 26 rooms, which can accommodate 60 people.
+The Feynan Ecolodge was developed to provide economic opportunities for local communities and generate revenue to conserve Jordan's wild places.
+It was also developed to provide a sustainable alternative to open cast copper mining as Wadi Feynan was historically one of the main copper mining hubs in the world and copper mining in Feynan is no longer economically viable and is environmentally disastrous.
+The lodge consists of 26 rooms, which can accommodate 60 people.
 It was constructed in the shape of an ancient caravanserai.
 Electricity is generated through solar panels, which is only used in the reception office, bathrooms, and kitchen.
 The rest of the building is lit by candles, which are made locally by hand.
 Local springs are the source for water used at the lodge.
 Vegetarian food is only served and is prepared from products purchased within a 40 km radius of the lodge.
 Alcohol is banned as a courtesy to cultural sensitivity.
 Feynan Ecolodge exclusively employs locals.
 Additionally, Feynan employs local women, which is unusual especially in rural Jordan.
-Feynan EcoLodge provides employment in an area where there are few jobs and poverty is an issue facing the community.
-Feynan Ecolodge directly benefits over 80 families in the local Bedouin community, which equates to about 400 people.
+Feynan Ecolodge employs in an area where there are few jobs and poverty is an issue facing the community.
+It directly benefits over 80 families in the local Bedouin community, which equates to about 400 people.
 Locals and Bedouins incorporate culture in the lodge by introducing their way of life and providing genuine cultural interactions.
 Um Khalid is a Bedouin woman who bakes all of Feynan's bread fresh daily.
 Feynan Lodge is considered "the emblem of the Jordan's conservation crusade and the heart of sustainable tourism in Dana."